 How do I report an empty property?

+If there is a home in your neighbourhood that has been left vacant and you are concerned about it, we want to know.
 To report an empty property you should contact the Customer Contact Centre and tell us:

-- Approximately how long the property been empty for
+- approximately how long the property been empty for

-- Any information about who owns the property
+- any information about who owns the property

-- Whether anybody visits the property
+- whether anybody visits the property

-- If there is a 'for sale' or 'to let' sign up within the boundary of the property
+- if there is a 'for sale' or 'to let' sign up within the boundary of the property

-- If you know if the property has been repossessed
+- if you know if the property has been repossessed

 Please note: We are usually aware of empty properties from Council Tax records and have often been in contact with the owner regarding their intentions regarding the property.

-Can action be taken to improve the appearance of an empty property?
+Can action be taken on an empty property?